FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 The Stats that affect gameplay are listed as such (Note that 0 does not mean a dead stat, just that this is the human-average):
 - Strength - Your Carry Weight, throw-distance, Weapon Penetration, Posture Damage against Blockers & Unflinching, and ability to deal with Strength-based tasks.
 - Fortitude - Extra HP, Damage Resistances, and ability to with Fortitude-based Tasks
-- Agility - Parkour ability, Outside and Inside-Combat Movement, Posture Damage against Unflinching, reduction of Posture Damage from being Parried, and ability to deal with Agility-based tasks.
+- Agility - Parkour ability, Outside and Inside-Combat Movement, increase Bleed Damage, Posture Damage against Unflinching, reduction of Posture Damage from being Parried, and ability to deal with Agility-based tasks.
 - Intelligence - Enhance Elemental and Intelligence Mantras, Ether increase, enables item/equipment Crafting, and ability to deal with Intelligence-based tasks.
 - Willpower - Enhance Elemental and Willpower Mantras, Ether increase, Enchanting Items, and ability to deal with Willpower-based tasks.
 - Charisma - Enhance Elemental and Charisma Mantras, Ether increase, Charisma effects and manipulation, and ability to deal with Charisma-based tasks.